Shippable/docs/sources/reference/admiral-three-server.md

 ##Server 1
 ###Ports to open
 - 22: ssh into the machine
-- 5672: amqp
-- 15672: amqp admin
-- 6379: redis
 - 50000: Shippable api
 - 50001: Shippable post-login ui
 - 50002: Shippable pre-login ui
 - 50003: Shippable admin panel
-- 443, 5671 and 15671: required to access the message queue admin panel and for build nodes to connect if they belong to a different VPC than the one in which the message queue is provisioned.

 ###Packages to be pre-installed
 Git and SSH must be installed before running Admiral.
 Install these by running the following on the instance: